na-na-hi/renget/archive/vf4rb.md

 ##One time
-https://rentry.org/mt832  Extra: A Blessing in Disguise (Includes: Margaret's parents) *WARNING: Romance, kissing* https://rentry.org/v94ys  Extra: ??? *WARNING: Bullying*  only added for archiving's sake, I did NOT like writing this at all.
+https://rentry.org/mt832  Extra: A Blessing in Disguise (Includes: Margaret's parents) *WARNING: Romance, kissing* https://rentry.org/v94ys  Extra: ??? *WARNING: Bullying*  only added for archiving's sake, I did NOT enjoy writing this at all.